-If you’re a do-it-yourself type of person, making homemade toothpaste is a great skill to add to your repertoire.
-The most basic recipe is incredibly easy to make, but if you’re looking for more customization, there are also more elaborate methods to try.
+Making homemade toothpaste is a great skill to add to your repertoire if you’re a do-it-yourself person.
+The most basic recipe is straightforward, but if you’re looking for more customization, there are more elaborate methods.

-How do you make homemade toothpaste?
-You can make your own toothpaste with just baking soda and water.
-You can also add other ingredients if you want, such as coconut oil, salt, cacao nibs, and more.
+You can make your toothpaste with just baking soda and water.
+You can add other ingredients, such as coconut oil, salt, cacao nibs, and more.
 These can add some benefits, but they’re all optional.

-Toothpaste manufacturers have come up with their own elaborate concoctions for preventing cavities.
-But there’s one household ingredient that does a great job of cleaning up your mouth all on its own: baking soda.
+Toothpaste manufacturers have come up with elaborate concoctions for preventing cavities.
+But there’s one household ingredient that does a great job of cleaning up your mouth on its own: baking soda.

-Follow this simple, three-step process to make the most basic version of homemade toothpaste.
+Follow this simple, three-step process to make the most basic homemade toothpaste.

 - Put some baking soda in a small dish.
-You don’t have to measure it; just estimate how much toothpaste you want to make.
-1 teaspoon will be plenty for a few uses.
+You don’t have to measure it; estimate how much toothpaste you want to make.
+One teaspoon will be plenty for a few uses.

 - Add a few drops of water, stirring as you go.